Susan Peters: 1951–1952: Health problems and death

 After the cancellation of Miss Susan, Peters began a relationship with Robert Clark, a U.S. Army colonel, and the two announced their engagement to be married; however, Clark broke off the engagement, which sent Peters into a deeper depression.
 She relocated to Lemon Cove, California, to live on her brother's cattle ranch, and her health began to steadily decline.
 In mid-1952, Peters was admitted to a hospital in Exeter, California, to undergo a skin graft procedure, after which she returned to her brother's home and lived in seclusion.
 She had plans to resume another touring stage production of The Barretts of Wimpole Street the following year, but her strength had dwindled and she struggled to put on weight.

 In August 1952, Peters told her physician, Dr. Manchester: "I'm getting awfully tired.
 I think it possibly would be better if I did die."
 Over the following two months, she began starving herself.
 Peters died on October 23, 1952, at Memorial Hospital in Visalia, California, at the age of 31.
 Her doctor attributed her death to a chronic kidney infection, a complication caused by her paralysis, and bronchial pneumonia.
 He also noted that her death was hastened by self-induced dehydration and starvation because, in the last few weeks of her life, Peters had "lost interest" in eating and drinking and had "lost the will to live".
-(Note: Articles published in 2008 and 2014 by LA Weekly and The Hollywood Reporter, respectively, both class her death as a suicide induced by her self-starvation.)
+(Note: Article published in 2014 byThe Hollywood Reporter classes her death as a suicide induced by her self-starvation.)

 Peters' funeral was held on October 27 in Glendale, California, after which she was buried at Forest Lawn Memorial Park next to her mother.
 At the time of her death, Peters' son Timothy was living with her ex-husband.
 Her estate was worth $6,000.